AudreyKj/spacex-app/README.md

 ## SpaceX app with React

-This web app displays data about spaceX using the Open Source REST API [spaceX](https://github.com/r-spacex/SpaceX-API): it allow users to search, filter, and visualize information. <br />
+This web app displays data about spaceX using the Open Source REST API [spaceX](https://github.com/r-spacex/SpaceX-API): it allow users to search, filter, and visualize information.
 The app is fully responsive and features infinite scroll.

 [**visit live app**](https://spacex-spacex.netlify.app/search)